KAYAK HUNTING IN ILLORSUIT

 The ice scraper

-I left Illorsuit before the first sea ice of the winter appeared, so the ice scraper was not in use while I was there.
+I left Illorsuit before the first sea ice of the winter appeared, so it was not yet cold enough for the ice scraper to be in use while I was there.

 In all the villages I visited and again in Illorsuit, there seemed to be kayaks everywhere, at least in front of all the houses.
 They were kept on racks (qainivit) some individual, some communal, high enough to be out of reach of the ever-hungry dogs who if given the chance would eagerly eat much of the hunting gear not to mention the very (seal) skins of the kayaks.
 The kayaks actually in use during those days were kept upright with all their hunting gear in place, with a cover of some sort over the manhole.